-Anderson Sally partners with clients in the sports industry to help them make better decisions, translate those decisions into actions, and deliver the success they desire.
-We help connect the dots between science, sport, and strategy.
+Located in Ithaca, New York and London, Anderson Sally partners with clients to help them acquire and manage sports properties.
+We help our partners determine the right valuation for football clubs and club assets.
+Once acquired, we help our partners manage them by making better decisions, translating those decisions into actions, and delivering the success they desire.
+We help connect the dots between sport, strategy, and performance.
 We are passionate about achieving better results for our clients – results that are uniquely tailored, pragmatic, and have lasting impact.

-In addition to his work with Anderson Sally, Chris is a professor at Cornell University in Ithaca, New York, one of the world’s leading research universities, where he teaches political economy and political sociology; he is also a Visiting Fellow at the London School of Economics.
-Through his academic research, Anderson has developed an international reputation as an expert on the application of multilevel statistical models to explain how economic and political structures shape citizens’ judgments and voting behaviors.
+Before co-founding Anderson Sally, Chris was a professor at Cornell University in Ithaca, New York, a member of the famous Ivy League consortium of universities and one of the world’s leading research institutions, where he taught political economy and political sociology.
+In addition to his duties with Anderson Sally, Chris is currently a Visiting Fellow at the London School of Economics.
+Through his academic research, Anderson has developed a global reputation as an expert on the application of multilevel statistical models to explain how economic and political structures shape citizens’ judgments and voting behaviors.
 This and other work has been recognized by peers, garnering Anderson a variety of scientific awards.

 Anderson has held appointments at a number of elite universities, including Oxford University and Stanford’s Center for Advanced Studies in the Behavioral Sciences.
 He also has taught management strategy at prominent business schools, including Cornell’s Johnson School of Management and Northwestern University’s Kellogg School of Management, and he has extensive management experience in academic settings.

-Many of Anderson’s insights can be found on his popular Soccer By The Numbers blog, read widely by fans and professionals of the beautiful game.
+Anderson has been a frequent commentator on the use of analytics in football and Big Data in high performing organization.
 He also has been a speaker at the prestigious Sports Analytics Conference held annually in Boston by MIT’s Sloan Business School and other industry events.

 Before getting his doctorate, he was a consultant at Bain and Company in Boston with clients in heavy manufacturing, financial services, packaging, and natural resources, and he was a manager of strategic planning and corporate development at a New York City Fortune 500 company.

-Please contact us if you would like to know more about how we can help your team, club, or organization.
+Please contact us if you would like to know more about how we can help you.